Be a Better Donor With a Giving Circle

 According to Angela Eikenberry, the most well-known researcher of giving circles around the world, belonging to a giving group does make a difference.

-- Giving Circle members give more strategically.
+Giving Circle members also tend to give more strategically.
 They do more research, are more willing to fund the operating expenses of charities, and consider issues of class, gender, race, and culture when making giving decisions.

 Eikenberry suggests that, given the results of her research, giving circles should focus on keeping members engaged and involved for the long-term.
 She suggests that smaller circles seem to have the most positive effect on the civic engagement of their members.